|Please let us know if you find any changes to this information so we can keep it updated. Thanks!! 760-552-1520 or send us an email (at the right).|

 - Fly-In Acres Lake (<.5 mi, summers only)

 It’s just a short trip down the hill to Fly-In Lake, complete with a small sandy beach and floating raft for swimming and playing.
 It is stocked with fish in the summer for fishing… And don’t forget to watch the geese “fly in” at dusk!
-(No dogs allowed.)
+Unfortunately no dogs allowed.
+Bring the Guest Pass on the side of the refrigerator.
+Download the Summer Recreation Handbook for current pricing (same as Rec Center): http://www.blsha.com/summer-recreation/

 - Blue Lake Springs Community Recreation Center (o.5 mi, summers only)